 Determine Your Reinforcements (Verbal and Non-verbal)

-Use both verbal and non-verbal communication to reinforce academic and behavioral performance.
-For example, when a student exhibits positive behavior, show them that you recognize it by praising them sincerely.
-This way, you will inspire the class, reinforce values and rules you want to see, and improve the student’s self-esteem, encouraging your students to repeat similar behavior.
+When a student exhibits positive behavior, show them that you recognize it by praising them sincerely.
+This way, you will inspire the class, reinforce the values and rules you want to see, and improve the student’s self-esteem, encouraging your students to repeat similar behavior.

 You can also use non-verbal cues such as nodding, smiling, or clapping for a student who acts according to your expectations.
-On the other hand, students who misbehave can be frowned at, or you can shake your head at them, signaling them that you are unhappy with their conduct.
+On the other hand, students who misbehave can be frowned upon, or you can shake your head at them, signaling them that you are unhappy with their conduct.

 Distribute rewards

-Issuing tangible rewards to specific students at the end of each lesson in front of the class is a highly recommended motivational and behavior-reinforcement technique.
-For example, rewards can include allowing students who depict good behavior extra tablet or computer time, more rest time at the end of the school week, recognition stickers, or giving them raffle tickets that allow them to win a prize each week, such as being able to choose a game for the next class party, candy, etc.
+Rewards can include allowing students who depict good behavior extra tablet or computer time, more rest time at the end of the school week, recognition stickers, or giving them raffle tickets that allow them to win a prize each week, such as being able to choose a game for the next class party, candy, etc.

 Involve parents